Measuring your response to AML treatment

 Bone marrow biopsy

 AML starts in the bone marrow, so checking the bone marrow for leukaemia cells (blasts) is an important test.
-A bone marrow test will almost always be done as part of the initial process of diagnosing AML.
+A bone marrow test will usually be done as part of the initial process of diagnosing AML.
 You are also likely to have further bone marrow tests during and after treatment.
 Comparing the results at different times will show how well the treatment is working.

 A bone marrow biopsy involves removing a sample of bone marrow from your hip bone.
 When looked at under a microscope, this can show how many leukaemia cells (blasts) are in your bone marrow, and whether you are in remission.